-Our practice uses only digital radiography for X-rays.
-The physical process for digital radiography is actually similar to traditional dental X-rays that use film: With digital radiography, your dentist inserts a plate into your mouth to capture images of your teeth — but that’s where the similarities between conventional and digital dental X-rays end.
+Our practice uses only digital radiography for X-rays and we are one of very few practices in New Zealand that also offer Cone Beam CTs as well for multiple applications.
+The physical process for digital radiography is actually similar to traditional dental X-rays that use film: With in mouth digital radiography, your dentist inserts a plate into your mouth to capture images of your teeth — but that’s where the similarities between conventional and digital dental X-rays end.
 Although it resembles the film used for bitewings and other X-rays in the past, the digital plate is scanned by a computer.
-Once the X-ray is taken, the image is projected on a screen for you to view.
+Once the X-ray is taken, the image is projected immediately on a screen for you to view.

 There are several benefits to using digital radiography over traditional film X-rays: